 Bacon's creative process usually involves her working on-site, plaiting her forms from the inside out, with the final exit hole being closed up to complete the piece.

-The bold expressive quality of her works seem to imply there's a intimate dialogue going on, within the folds and swoops of the piece itself, to a broader communication with its context.
+The bold expressive quality of her works seems to imply there's an intimate dialogue going on, within the folds and swoops of the piece itself, to a broader communication with its context.
 Indoors or out, Bacon's work seems to invite us to flow into a deeper connection with our surrounding spaces, breathing a renewed sense of life into our relationship with nature.
 More over at Laura Ellen Bacon's website.